 Per ESSA, the Site-Based Expenditure Report requires that per-pupil expenditures be disaggregated by the revenue source (either state and local or federal).
-The full SLFS includes a similar requirement to disaggregate expenditures, but this is not required for states submitting data in FYs 2022-24.
-At this time, ISBE does not have guidance about requirements beyond FY 2024.
-It is reasonable to expect that ED will require SLFS expenditures to be disaggregated by the source of funds in the near future.
+The full SLFS includes a similar requirement to disaggregate expenditures, but this is not currently required for FY 2025.
+At this time, ISBE does not have guidance about requirements beyond FY 2025.
+It is reasonable to expect that the U.S. Department of Education will require SLFS expenditures to be disaggregated by the source of funds in the near future.